PLabarbarie/RDDRS/README.md

 ### Scripts

-* In the program [main.py](code/main.py), you may choose if you want to perform a training or directrly use a trained model and then you may choose what certification method you want use:
+* In the program [main.py](code/main.py), you may choose if you want to perform a training or directrly use a trained model and then you may choose what certification method you want to use:

 ```python code/main.py ```